Module 07 | Executive Narrative

 Request a Conversation

-Primary CTA support copy: Build the case before the next budget review tests whether the channel is actually protected.
+Primary CTA support copy: Build the case before budget season turns the channel into a soft target.

-Secondary CTA support copy: Review the full 8-module system and see where executive narrative fits.
+Secondary CTA support copy: Review the full operating system and see how Executive Narrative fits.